io-gui/io/README.md

 ## Development

 Io-Gui has no runtime dependencies and only a few development dependencies.
 Aside from typescript compiler, IoGui relies on very little tooling for development, linting and testing.
 In theory, you should be able to type `tsc` and off you go.
-But for the sake of ergonomics, it uses [yarn](yarnpkg.com) to articulate development scripts.
+But for the sake of ergonomics, it uses [nodejs](nodejs.org) and [yarn](yarnpkg.com) to run development scripts.

-You will need tools [git](https://github.com/git-guides/install-git), [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [yarn](https://classic.yarnpkg.com/lang/en/docs/install/) in order to run commmands mentioned below.
 To install and develop Io-Gui locally:

 ```bash
 git clone https://github.com/io-gui/io.git && cd io